-Max Singer is an independent consultant on public policy and a Senior Fellow at Hudson Institute in the U.S. and at the BESA Institute of Bar Ilan University in Israel.
-He is also Research Director of the Institute for Zionist Strategies in Jerusalem where he now lives.
+Max Singer was a Senior Fellow and Co-Founder of Hudson Institute.
+He was also at the BESA Institute of Bar Ilan University in Israel, and served as Research Director of the Institute for Zionist Strategies in Jerusalem.

-He was a founder with Herman Kahn of Hudson Institute in 1961 and its president until 1973.
-He continues to serve as a senior fellow and trustee of Hudson.
+He founded Hudson Institute with Herman Kahn in 1961 and served as its president until 1973.
 From 1974 to 1976 he was managing director of the World Institute in Jerusalem, and from 1977 to 1978 he was director of the Institute for Jewish Policy Planning and Research of the Synagogue Council of America.

 Before co-founding Hudson Institute he served in the U.S. Army Reserve (ACDUTRA) and worked for the American Law Institute and the General Counsel’s Office of the U.S. Atomic Energy Commission.

-Mr. Singer earned a B.A. at Columbia College and holds a Doctor of Jurisprudence from Harvard Law School.
+Mr. Singer earned a B.A. at Columbia College and held a Doctor of Jurisprudence from Harvard Law School.